apollographql/apollo-cache-persist/README.md

 - [`localForage`](https://github.com/localForage/localForage) on web
 - [`Ionic storage`](https://ionicframework.com/docs/building/storage) on web and mobile

-`apollo-cache-persist` uses the same storage provider API as [`redux-persist`](https://github.com/rt2zz/redux-persist), so you can also make use of the providers
+`apollo3-cache-persist` uses the same storage provider API as [`redux-persist`](https://github.com/rt2zz/redux-persist), so you can also make use of the providers
 [listed here](https://github.com/rt2zz/redux-persist#storage-engines),